Untested Rape Kits Could Lead to Wrongful Convictions

 An untested rape kit could lead to your wrongful conviction without a knowledgeable lawyer on your side.
 Remember that you are innocent until proven guilty in a court of law.
 What is to gain from confessing and pleading guilty to a crime that you did not commit?
 Without scientifically tested evidence, sexual battery cases often come down to one person’s word against another.
 As experienced lawyer can use this circumstance to successfully argue that the sexual encounter was consensual.
 Your lawyer may even successfully assert that the accused is making false allegations and no sexual encounter occurred.

-If you are facing sexual battery charges, contact Ratzan & Faccidomo, LLC to discuss your case.
+If you are facing sexual battery charges in Miami, contact Ratzan & Faccidomo, LLC to discuss your case.
 Call today at (305) 330-3905 for a confidential and free consultation in Miami.